tardate/LittleArduinoProjects/Electronics101/TTLBufferDriver/README.md

 ## Notes

 TTL devices and other logic circuits often need to chain to other circuits.
-A buffer is generally needed to ensure there is a good impedence match to the following circuit, and also to ensure a consistent signal is passed on.
+A buffer is generally needed to ensure there is a good impedance match to the following circuit, and also to ensure a consistent signal is passed on.

 OpAmp buffers can be used to provide unity gain and isolate the input and output sides.